duckdb/duckdb-web/docs/guides/odbc/general.md

+---
+layout: docu
-# ODBC 101: A Duck Themed Guide to ODBC
+title: "ODBC 101: A Duck Themed Guide to ODBC"
+---

 * [What is ODBC?](#what-is-odbc)
 * [General Concepts](#general-concepts)